-Age of Empires II: HD Edition Review
+Age Of Empires II: The Age Of Kings HD Edition Review

 It is focused on the medieval era, with 13 unique playable civilisations.
 The player must advance from the Dark Age to the Feudal Age, the Castle Age and ultimately to the Imperial Age, on a time frame of roughly 1,000 years.
 The Castle Age is the in-game correspondent of the High Middle Ages, whereas the Imperial Age is the virtual counterpart of the Renaissance.

+Its expansion pack, The Conquerors, was released in 2000 and came with 5 new playable civilizations.
+In addition to the Spanish, Huns, Mayans, Aztecs, or Koreans, the expansion pack included new historical campaigns as well.
 Both the initial game and its expansion were quite well received by critics and fans alike.
 The Age of Kings scored 92 out of 100 points on Metacritic, 4.5 stars on AllGame and 9.1 on GameSpot.
 It also won GameSpot’s 1999 strategy game of the year award.

-In early 2013, Age of Kings together with its expansion pack The Conquerors were remastered in an HD edition.
+In early 2013, Age Of Kings together with its expansion pack The Conquerors were remastered in an HD edition.
 The high-definition remake was designed by Hidden Path Entertainment.
 It comes with a full set of improved graphics, the widescreen support as well as a brand new multiplayer set of options through Steam.

-Below you can watch the announcement trailer for the high definition remake of Age of Empires II:
+Below you can watch the announcement trailer for the high definition remake of Age Of Empires II:

 First video review: